UIUC-iSchool-DataStories/spr2024/week01/lecture01.md

 Participation in this class is absolutely key.<!-- .element: class="fragment" -->

 You will be tasked with talking, creating, sharing, and discussing.<!-- .element: class="fragment" -->

-This may be tricky.
-It's only our second time teaching this course over Zoom.<!-- .element: class="fragment" -->

 ---